markjonharman/OpenPowerPack/README.md

 # OpenPowerPack
 Open Source hardware and software for 2S-4S Battery Controller

+**Note I have only just begun work on this thbe week of Christmas 2025.
+I am uploading schematic Rev. D0 and making this project so that hopefully people start seeing it and joining Discord.
+Once I am done with the design and have PCB returned things will get a lot more interesting**

 When working on powering a mobile embedded open source project I realized there seemed to be a gap in the available open source hardware out there for making a USB-C power pack/power bank.
 Most projects focus on a smaller single LiPo or are focused on the substatially larger homewall type applications.
 Instead, this PCBA allows you to make a 2S-4S battery pack with fast charging and very high output power capabilities that can be easily be embedded in a design.
 The original vision was for supporting Raspberry Pi5 based systems but that is not where it has to end.

 The philosphy has been simple: leverage USB-C PD for input charging (and output on some versions) and provide maximum flexbility while trying to control costs as best as possible.